wirebits/PicoWQuack/README.md

 4. Copy `index.html` in the `PICOWQUACK`.
    - It ask for replacement of `index.html` file, then replace it.
    - It will overwrite in the `index.html` file.
-6. Download latest Adafruit CircuitPython Bundle from [here](https://circuitpython.org/libraries).
-   - There are 2 variants of libraries : `Bundles` and `The Community Bundle`.
-   - In `Bundles` variant, download latest stable Adafruit CircuitPython Bundle as noted version of `.uf2` file.
-   - Latest stable release is `adafruit-circuitpython-bundle-9.x-mpy-20250829.zip` but it can be changed in future so keep eye on it.
-7. Extarct the ZIP file.
-8. Go to the `lib` folder in the extracted ZIP file.
-9. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `PICOWQUACK`.
    - After 2-3 minutes, an access point is created named `PicoWQuack` whose password is `picowquack`.
-10. Done!
+5. Done!
 Now, `Raspberry Pi Pico W` or `Raspberry Pi Pico 2 W` board is ready to use as `PicoWQuack`.

 # 🏃🏻‍♂Run PicoWQuack
 1. Connect to that access point.